 – Helmets are a must and usually available for rent.

 – Be sure your child eats breakfast.
 Full-day lessons and lesson packages usually include lunch, but half-days might not.

-– For parents with children too young for ski school, some resorts offer the special interchangeable lift ticket for parents to share.
+– For parents with children too young for ski school, some resorts offer a special interchangeable lift ticket for parents to share.
 Take turns hitting the slopes and watching the kids.
-Same price as a regular adult lift ticket.
+It is often the same price as a regular adult lift ticket.

-– Observe your child's progress from a distance; do not attract their attention.
+– Observe your child's progress from a distance; do not distract by hovering about.

 Your knees (or your increased common sense) may not allow you to keep up with the kids so here are a few options.

 on an inflatable sled